-Government forges ahead with structural and marketfriendly reforms
+Government forges ahead with structural and marketfriendly reforms: "keeping the high-beam headlights on

-Covid-19 Solidarity Fund

-Urgent Consideration Law
+Covid-19 Solidarity Fund Urgent Consideration (UC) Law

-2020-2024 Budget Law 2020 Accountability Law
+2020-2024 Budget Law Referendum on UC Law

 Approved on April 8th.
 2020

 - Voted unanimously by all parties, to be managed by the Executive branch. - Fund earmarks the budgetary resources to address the emergency, keeping tabs of the Covidrelated expenditures and where and how the money is spent.